Robust Conic Satisficing: Tractable formulations and safe approximations

 \subsection{Perspective casting}

-To resolve the feasibility issue, we introduce a novel {\em perspective casting} approach to provide a conic optimization model that would satisfy Assumption~\ref{assm:evalutionfunction}, and whose objective would match $\ell(\bm w)$ when evaluated over an {\em featured domain}, $\bm w \in \mathcal W \subseteq \bbr^{n_w}$.
+To resolve the feasibility issue, we introduce a novel {\em perspective casting} approach to provide a conic optimization model that would satisfy Assumption~\ref{assm:evalutionfunction}, and that its objective would match $\ell(\bm w)$ when evaluated over an {\em featured domain}, $\bm w \in \mathcal W \subseteq \bbr^{n_w}$.

 \begin{definition} The {\em perspective depth} of a differentiable convex function $\ell:\bbr^{n_w}\rightarrow \bbr$ on a {\em featured domain}, $\mathcal{W} \in \mathbb{R}^{n_w}$ is defined as

 \end{definition}